Frequently Asked Questions

 The Dean’s Council provides guidance and advice to the Executive Vice President and Provost on issues related to delivering the academic mission of the University.
 The Executive Vice President and Provost serves as the Chair.
 Other regular members include college deans.
 Vice Presidents, Vice Provosts and other administrative leadership serve as ex officio members.

 The University Planning Council (UPC) is a representative body of elected and ex officio members having jurisdiction over educational policy, rules, and regulations.
-For a current listing of UPC members, please click here.
+View a current list of UPC members.

-Open positions at the university are posted at https://lsusystemcareers.lsu.edu/.
+Open positions at the university are posted on "Jobs at LSU" website.

 The APIC meets regularly to investigate suggestions made to streamline administrative and operational processes within the various academic and administrative offices at LSU.
-To submit a recommendation or suggestion for process improvement on campus, please click here.
+Visit the APIC website to submit a recommendation or suggestion for process improvement on campus.

 Full-time academic employees at the rank of Instructor (or equivalent) or above, who have completed six years of service without having received leave with pay, may petition for sabbatical leave for study and research, the object of which is to enable them to increase their professional efficiency and usefulness to the University.

 HRM provides information relevant to the sabbatical process for HR Contacts, departments, and colleges.
 If further information is needed, please call the Office of Human Resource Management at 225-578-8200 or email email@example.com.